 How to make a DIY joystick control car with Arduino | Step by step instructions

 Step 11

-OK, now select board and port.
+OK, now select the board and port.
 Then, upload this code to the Arduino board.

 Step 12

-Lastly, put the batteries to the battery holder and switch ON.
+Lastly, put the batteries into the battery holder and switch ON.

+How to make a DIY joystick control car with Arduino | Step by step instructions